 - bagel chips

 - bread sticks

 - apple slices

-Either way, your guests are going to be asking for this recipe and asking for seconds.
+Whatever you decide to use, your guests are going to be asking for this recipe and asking for seconds.

 - 1/2 teaspoon extra virgin olive oil

 - 1 tablespoon finely minced shallot